KeeperAI

 Common Issues

-Missed Detections: Adjust sensitivity thresholds or add custom keyword patterns
+Missed Detections: Adjust sensitivity thresholds in the risk level settings or add custom keyword patterns through the Exceptions popup

-False Positives: Refine pattern matching rules or adjust risk thresholds
+False Positives: Refine pattern matching rules or lower risk thresholds for specific commands using custom exceptions

 Support Resources